scottc2000/Boshi_Project/README.md

 ## Controls:
     - Same as before
     - special controls to change player health will be removed later, used currently for testing purposes
 ## Known Bugs:
     Blocks have collision but do not react when hit (backlog)
+        - Need to add question block item spawning and yellow brick bump animation
+        - Block interactions need to be added - item spawning from question block and bump animation for question block and brick
-        - Need to add question block item spawning and yellow brick bump animation When player is small, they can clip through the floor in certain areas Unable to trigger enemy stomped conditions
+    - When player is small, they can clip through the floor in certain areas most likely due to hitbox
+    - Unable to trigger enemy stomped conditions
-    - game hud does not follow camera
+    - game hud moves horizontally but not vertically - needs to be refactored to move based on camera movement
-    Items do not collide with the floor of the stage but do collide with the side of blocks
+    - game hud needs power boost sprite and logic after camera movement is fixed (need to see the gamehud at all times to test power boost)
     - game hud timer needs to be debugged - issues with GameTime gametime
+    - Camera is stuttery due to oscillating position from block collision
+    - Mario projectiles do not generate but Luigi's does.
+Raccoon power physics and logic works, but sprite changes need to be adjusted
+    - Need to remove all magic numbers and strings - only some were removed
+    - Need to create physics class
-- Block interactions need to be added - item spawning from question block and bump animation for question block and brick
+    - screen changes and game states need to be added
-- When player is small, they can clip through the floor at certain areas
-- Camera is stuttery
 ## Comments
 - any commits by user "ch3ney" is done by skansher on a different device due to technology issues - not a different user